 We aim to teach history in a creative and engaging way.
-The school has adopted the International Primary Curriculum (IPC) in the Foundation Stage, Key Stage 1 and Key Stage 2, as a tool to deliver history as part of a topic led curriculum.
-The International Primary Curriculum ensures that the school meets all aspects of the history curriculum set out in the National Curriculum document.
+The school has adopted a thematic approach in the Foundation Stage, Key Stage 1 and Key Stage 2, as a tool to deliver history as part of a topic led curriculum.
+The schools approach ensures that all year groups meets all aspects of the history curriculum set out in the National Curriculum document.

 - What is History?

 History is the study of what has happened in the human past.
 It is concerned with how people lived and behaved in a variety of situations, at different times and in different places.
 We learn about History through a process of enquiry and interpretation of available evidence.

 History is about change and continuity, and thus is concerned with the relationship of the past to the present, and how the present will become History for future generations.

 A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, shift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.